 COPD stands for chronic obstructive pulmonary disease.
 It means that lung damage is stopping your lungs working as well as they used to.
 There is no cure but there are treatments that can help stop it getting worse.

-You can use our information to talk to your doctor and decide which treatments are right for you.
+We've looked at the best and most up-to-date research to produce this information.
+You can use it to talk to your doctor and decide which treatments are right for you.

 What is COPD?